eclipse/transformer/README.md

 * **Archive case**: A target archive is specified to be transformed.
 The command line interface is used to create a transformed copy of the archive.
 All contents of the target archive, including nested archives, are transformed.
 Particular transformations are selected for the archive based on the type of the file.
 Particular updates made by the transformation are based on property files which are specified to the transformer.

 * **Directory case**: A target directory is specified to be transformed.
-The command line interface is used to create a transformed copy of all of the resources within the directory, and within all sub-directories of the specified directory.
+The command line interface is used to create a transformed copy of all the resources within the directory, and within all subdirectories of the specified directory.
 Transformation of each file within the target directory is according the simple resource case and the archive case.

 Possible secondary use cases are as follows: